ahtec/gdView/README.md

   mouseclick left
   mouseclick right
   typing a number ( only on top of keyboard )  and pressing enter
-    then the image with that number is shown
+    then the image with that number is shown.